azazdeaz/robond-p2/writeup.md

 #### 1. Fill in the `IK_server.py` file with properly commented python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
 Your code must guide the robot to successfully complete 8/10 pick and place cycles.
 Briefly discuss the code you implemented and your results.

-I moved my calculations into [calculate_IK.py](kuka_arm/scripts/calculate_IK.py) and i import it in `IK_debug.py` and `IK_server.py` as well.
+I moved my calculations into [calculate_IK.py](kuka_arm/scripts/calculate_IK.py) and imported it in both `IK_debug.py` and `IK_server.py`.

-Using my implementation, the robot makes a lot of extra movement before it reaches the target position.
+Using my implementation, the robot makes a lot of extra movements before it reaches the target position.
 I think it's because while my resulted thetas are mostly correct they are not always between the joint limits.
 Although it's quite slow, the robot gets the job done every time :)

 I should think about how to solve this "dancing issue" in the future.

 I think i have a basic understanding about the concepts introduced in this lesson, but i'll definitely have to gain deeper knowledge about the math behind inverse kinematics.

 ![alt text][image3]

+[//]: # (Image References)

+[image1]: ./misc_images/misc1.png
+[image2]: ./misc_images/misc3.png
+[image3]: ./misc_images/misc2.png